rrbanda/reports-api/README.md

-Step 2: Create and Run the Pod
+Step 2: Create and Run the Pod using CLI for the same from terminal

 Create a pod and run the FastAPI and Neo4j containers within it: